hello-jason/intro-to-middleman/markdown.md

 * Built-in web server

+???

+No need to configure nginx or apache.
+Middleman includes a web server.

 --

 * Comes opinionated, but easy to modify

 ???

-* Comes out the box with a directory structure and places to put your layouts, images, stylesheets, etc.
+* Comes out the box with a directory structure and places to put your layouts, images, stylesheets, etc. Low barrier to entry.

 --